NorthcoteHS/11COM/1_dataAndGraphicSolutions/1_core/4_visualisation.md

 There are many formats and conventions we try to follow when creating visualisations.
 These include:

 - Titles
 - Text styles
 - Shapes
 - Lines and arrows
 - Sources of data and legend
 - Colours and contrasts
+- Layout

 Choose two and describe how you have incorporated these formats and conventions into your infographic.